New Zealand growing guide: 9 tips for your best-ever broccoli crop

-A good system means a good harvest of an essential vege.
+A good system means a good harvest of an essential veggie.

 Broccoli is one of the favourite and most essential of green vegetables in our home.
 We grow them from March until late spring, with regular sowings to ensure crop continuity.

-Over the years we have honed our broccoli growing system and this is the current plan.
-Note, it’s always open to reinterpretation and adaptation!
+Over the years we’ve honed our broccoli growing system and this is the current plan.
+Note, it’s always open to reinterpretation and adaptation.

-USUALLY a whole bed, approximately 5m x 5m is prepared with well-rotted horse or sometimes, cow manure, lime (applied at a different time so as not to impede the uptake of fertility), and a good digging if necessary.
+1. Usually a whole bed, approximately 5m x 5m, is prepared with well-rotted horse manure (or sometimes, cow manure), lime (applied at a different time so as not to impede the uptake of fertility), and a good digging if necessary.

-AS sowing commences, the black plastic is rolled back row by row.
+3. As sowing commences, the black plastic is rolled back row by row.
 We sow every two or three weeks, a couple more rows as needed.
-This regular sowing stops for the month of June then recommences until mid-spring.
+This regular sowing stops for the month of June then recommences in July until mid-spring.

-A SIDE dressing of general garden fertiliser and/or liquid fertiliser is often necessary to maintain even growth.
+7. A side dressing of general garden fertiliser and/or liquid fertiliser is often necessary to maintain even growth.

-AS plants mature and the main broccoli heads are harvested, we then eat the shoots that pop up before pulling the plant and either resting the soil or beginning to sow another crop.
+8. As plants mature and the main broccoli heads are harvested, we then eat the shoots that pop up before pulling the plant and either resting the soil or beginning to sow another crop.
 Leaving the spent plant which continues to grow just robs the ground of more fertility.
-Often carrots follow brassica crops because the heavy feeding given to the broccoli bed is ideal for carrots which do not like fresh manures.
+Often carrots follow brassica crops because the heavy feeding given to the broccoli bed is ideal for carrots that don’t like fresh manures.

-PESTS on broccoli and most other brassicas can be disheartening, discouraging and devastating which is why we grow broccoli through the autumn and winter months.
-Having said that we also use BT (bacillus thuringiensis) in the shoulder seasons when the butterflies are about.
+9. Pest on broccoli and most other brassicas can be disheartening, discouraging and devastating which is why we grow broccoli through the autumn and winter months.
+Having said that we also use BT (Bacillus thuringiensis) in the shoulder seasons when the butterflies are about.

 BT is activated only by specific conditions that exist in the gut of the caterpillar.
 Not so nice for the caterpillar of course, but if we want to eat broccoli, they need to go.